peterdhansen/dnd-age-of-dragons/Chapter 6.md

 - How to release creature?
 	- We all decide to release the creature.
 	- Ivra rolls 17 opener
-	- Osym + Yord = 40
+	- Osim + Yord = 40
 	- Titus = 22
 	- Lose 1 attribute
 ## Diving down
 Fought the Aboleth
-Osym and Yord have sticky substance on skin
+Osim and Yord have sticky substance on skin
 	- Tried to cure with salve and Lay on hands.

 Going down wide spiral staircase around deep empty area.